philfv9/spmf-server-pythonclient/README.md

 pip install requests
 ```

-No other dependencies.
 Clone or download this repository and run from the
 folder containing the scripts.

 ```bash